mitsuhiko/lucumr/2024/11/26/python-packaging-metadata.rst

   Having support for dynamic metadata also means that developers continue to maintain elaborate and confusing systems.
-For instance there is a plugin for hatch that dynamically creates a readme, requiring even arbitrary Python code to run to display documentation.
+For instance there is a plugin for hatch that dynamically creates a readme [4]_, requiring even arbitrary Python code to run to display documentation.
 There are plugins to automatically change versions to incorporate git version hashes.
 As a result to figure out what version you actually have